Open and Save Word Document in Blazor

 Syncfusion® DocIO is a .NET Core Word library used to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
-Using this library, you can open and save a Word document in Blazor.
+Using this library, a open and save a Word document in Blazor.

 Prerequisites:

-Step 2: To open and save a Word document in Blazor Server app, install Syncfusion.DocIO.Net.Core to the Blazor project.
+To open and save a Word document in a Blazor Web App Server, install Syncfusion.DocIO.Net.Core into the Blazor project.

 Install Syncfusion.DocIO.Net.Core NuGet Package